Water Policy Legal Internship — Spring–Summer 2026

-Harpeth Conservancy is now accepting applications for law school students interested in a Fall internship in clean water protection public policy.
-Internship opportunities require a commitment of roughly 10 hours per week (days and times flexible).
+Harpeth Conservancy is now accepting applications for law school students interested in a Spring 2026 or Summer 2026 internship in clean water protection public policy.
+Internship opportunities require a commitment of roughly 10 hours per week (days and times flexible; see below).
+A Spring internship will entail an emphasis on water conservation issues throughout the January–April legislative session.

 About Harpeth Conservancy

-Founded in 1999, the Harpeth Conservancy mission is to restore and protect clean water and healthy ecosystems for rivers in Tennessee by employing scientific expertise and collaborative relationships to develop, promote and support broad community stewardship and action.
+Founded in 1999, Harpeth Conservancy’s mission is to restore and protect clean water and healthy ecosystems for rivers in Tennessee by employing scientific expertise and collaborative relationships to develop, promote, and support broad community stewardship and action.

 Program Overview

-Harpeth Conservancy is dedicated to protecting clean water and healthy ecosystems for rivers in Tennessee and legal interns support this mission through advocacy, working with community leaders, issue campaign work and coalition building on a cross-disciplinary team.
+Harpeth Conservancy is dedicated to protecting clean water and healthy ecosystems for rivers in Tennessee.
+Legal interns support this mission through advocacy, working with community leaders, issue campaign work, and coalition building on a cross-disciplinary team.

 Responsibilities

-- Research emerging topics around water policy issues, including but not limited to land use, drinking water, stormwater, drought management;
+- Research emerging topics around water policy issues, including but not limited to land use, drinking water, stormwater, and drought management.

-- Attend and help coordinate approximately two annual Harpeth Conservation events occurring during the internship, e.g. Conservation Day on the Hill, River Swing, Songwriters for Streams.
+- Attend and help coordinate policy-related events occurring during the internship (e.g., Conservation Day on the Hill).

 Desired Skills, Experience, and Qualifications